Academic Policies and Procedures

 - Modify or change the MSASC decision

-Within ten (10) business days from receipt of the student’s appeal, the UT Austin Dell Medical School Executive Vice Dean for Academics shall provide a written decision to the student, with copies sent to the Associate Dean for Student Affairs, the Associate Dean for Undergraduate Medical Education, and the Chair of the ASC.
+Within ten business days from receipt of the student’s appeal, the The University of Texas at Austin Dell Medical School Executive Vice Dean for Academics shall provide a written decision to the student, with copies sent to the Associate Dean for Student Affairs, the Associate Dean for Undergraduate Medical Education, and the Chair of the ASC.

-The decision of the UT Austin Dell Medical School Executive Vice Dean for Academics is final.
+The decision of the The University of Texas at Austin Dell Medical School Executive Vice Dean for Academics is final.
 Any sanctions being deferred pending the resolution are immediately placed into effect.

 Academic Standing Policy